saeedmahlaqa/genome-analysis-project/README.md

 *Enterococcus faecium* is a gram-positive bacterium commonly found in the gastrointestinal tract.
 Some strains are clinically important because they can develop resistance to antibiotics and cause hospital-acquired infections.

 Vancomycin-resistant *Enterococcus faecium* (VRE) strains are especially important in clinical microbiology because they are associated with multidrug resistance and bloodstream infections.
+Human serum represents a nutrient-limited and host-associated environment that mimics bloodstream infection conditions encountered during systemic infection.

 The purpose of this project was to reconstruct and analyze the genome of *E. faecium* using sequencing data and bioinformatics tools.

 ## Data Used in the Project